thinkful-ei-rabbit/RichardScott-bookmarks-app/README.md

 #### UPDATE ####

 So after a wild night of confusion, I saw my error today was in the file path of the imported images.
 I included /src/ in the path.
+I tried the path without src, but did not include the ./ before so I moved on.
 I also did not know this would consequently break all of the other modules and cause nothing to work.
 I wrongly assumed it was from webpack not deploying correctly and spent about 4 hours trouble shooting that.

 I managed to upload the bundle to gh-pages as requested, and I updated the master branch to include the unbundled files.
 Whew.